andreasfertig/cppinsights/Readme.md

 There is also another github project which sets up a docker container with the latest C++ Insights version in it: [C++ Insights - Docker](https://github.com/andreasfertig/cppinsights-docker)

+## Get Involved
++ Report bugs/issues by submitting a [Github issue](https://github.com/andreasfertig/cppinsights/issues).
++ Submit contributions using [pull requests](https://github.com/andreasfertig/cppinsights/pulls).
+See [Contributing](CONTRIBUTING.md)

 ## Support

-If you like to support the project consider submitting a patch.
+If you like to support the project consider [submitting](CONTRIBUTING.md) a patch.
 Another alternative is to become a [Patreon](https://www.patreon.com/cppinsights) supporter.